-Ex-Communist insider says Chinese regime used U.S. to strengthen neo-totalitarianism control
+Chinese regime used U.S. to strengthen neo-totalitarianism, former Communist Party insider says

 Standoff and confrontation

-Ms. Cai believes the differences between the two systems will eventually lead to “standoff and confrontation.”
+Ms. Cai said the differences between the U.S. and Chinese systems will eventually lead to “standoff and confrontation.”

-Mr. Xi since taking power has used powerful surveillance capabilities that have made China more repressive than either Nazi Germany or the Soviet Union.
+Mr. Xi has used powerful surveillance capabilities that have made China more repressive than either Nazi Germany or the Soviet Union, she said.

 The CCP rule in China is a combination of terror plus ideology bolstered by a high-technology digital surveillance system.
-The result is a “a highly refined and sophisticated neo-totalitarianism,” Ms. Cai said.
+The result is “a highly refined and sophisticated neo-totalitarianism,” Ms. Cai said.

 Following the model set by Mao, Mr. Xi “has fostered a personality cult, made himself equal to the party, revised the constitution to secure a lifetime dictatorship and further intensified repression with the rule of coercion and deception.”

-She sees Mr. Xi’s use of extreme nationalism is similar to the Nazis under Hitler, a system that was based on racism.
+She sees Mr. Xi’s use of extreme nationalism as similar to the Nazis under Hitler, a system that was based on racism.

 “For a long time, the CCP has been continuously imbued with Han racial superiority and has carried out cultural genocide in disguised forms against ethnic minorities in Xinjiang, Tibet and Inner Mongolia,” Ms. Cai said.

-The former CCP insider was once part of the middle- to upper-level tier of Party elites who grew up in relative freedom, as compared to other dissidents like the late Liu Xiaobo, who died in prison, according to analysts.
-She served in the Chinese military and at the Party school specialized in CCP ideology and “party-building” within China.
-Her students included senior party cadres as well as provincial and municipal administrators and cabinet-level ministers.
+The former CCP insider was once part of the middle- to upper-level tier of party elites who grew up in freedom compared with other dissidents such as Liu Xiaobo, who analysts say died in prison.
+She served in the Chinese military and at the party school specializing in CCP ideology and “party building” within the country.
+Her students included senior party cadres, provincial and municipal administrators, and Cabinet-level ministers.

-Initially a critic of Mr. Xi and an advocate for political liberalization, Ms. Cai eventually broke with the CCP.
-Moving to the U.S. in 2019, she was formally expelled from the party in August 2020 for her criticisms.
+Initially a critic of Mr. Xi and an advocate of political liberalization, Ms. Cai eventually broke with the CCP.
+She moved to the U.S. in 2019 and was formally expelled from the party in August 2020 for her criticisms.

-The expulsion followed the disclosure of audio recordings in which Ms. Cai called Mr. Xi a “mafia boss” and the CCP as a “political zombie.”
+The expulsion followed the disclosure of audio recordings in which Ms. Cai calls Mr. Xi a “mafia boss” and the CCP a “political zombie.”

-The Chinese Communist Party was founded in 1921 and by 1949 under Mao had seized control of the country.
+The Chinese Communist Party was founded in 1921.
+By 1949, Mao had seized control of the country.

 “In the process of socialist construction, we overcame subversion, sabotage and armed provocation by imperialist and hegemonic powers, and brought about the most extensive and profound social changes in the history of the Chinese nation,” Mr. Xi said.